CornDavid5/cassandra-ctest/README.md

 ## Challenges
 - Cassandra uses ant to manage the project, therefore, need to modify the given python scripts quiet a lot to run the test in Cassandra.
+- Cassandra doesn't have an uniform get and set API, all get and set methods for each individual config are defined in the `DatabaseDescriptor.java` file, which is a pain to add all the logging.